 Reconciling Your Lab's Chemical Inventory Drift

 Implementing a reliable chemical inventory system takes time and effort.
-And when chemical inventory drift occurs, it can be incredibly frustrating to have to reconcile.
+And when chemical inventory drift occurs, it can be incredibly frustrating to have to reconcile and regain accurate chemical management.
 Drift is a term used for the accumulation of inconsistencies in a chemical inventory system over time.
 You can do a decent job of reducing drift with a good management system, proper planning, and a reliable team to execute it.
 Yet even some of the best systems still have been shown to experience up to 20% quarterly drift.
-Therefore, it is strongly recommended that your lab or facility has a proper plan in place in order to maintain and reconcile the system’s accuracy over time.
+Therefore, it is strongly recommended that your lab or facility has a proper plan in place in order to maintain accurate chemical management and reconcile the system’s accuracy over time.
 The best way to do so is by conducting some level of reconciliations, also referred to as an audit of your chemical inventory.

 Chemical Inventory Reconciliations

 To combat the inevitable drift of your chemical inventory system, there are three main types of reconciliations you'll want to consider: regular reconciliations, annual reconciliations, and rolling reconciliations, all of which tend to differ in planning, accuracy output, and overall cost.
 Every lab and facility varies with size, needs, and budget thus there is no wrong answer as far as what reconciliation you choose.